emnify/product-docs/docs/how-tos/workspaces/create.md

   style={{ height:450 }}
 />

-4. Once the **Request for a new workspace** modal appears, fill in your **Contact email** and provide more details or any requirements for the new workspace.
+4. Once the **Request for a new workspace** modal appears, enter your **Contact email** and provide more details or any requirements for the new workspace.
 5. Click **Send Request**.

 :::caution